authcompanion/authcompanion2/README.md

 ### Web Forms for Authentication

+Authcompanion provides built-in with web forms for user authentiation; helping you to integrate user management faster.

-The web forms are built using [Vue.js](https://v3.vuejs.org/) and [Tailwindcss](https://tailwindcss.com/) - making them easily customizable for your specific branding and authentication needs.
+The web forms are built using [Tailwindcss](https://tailwindcss.com/) - making them easily customizable for your specific branding and authentication needs.
 No build step required to make changes to the Web Form look and feel; just save and then view your style changes. 👍